theaksy/grav/pages/02.adventures-in-rf/01.ads-b-signals-using-rtl1090/default.md

 ---
-title: 'Receiving ADS-B Signals Using RTL1090 and Virtual Radar Server on Windows 10'
+title: 'ADS-B Using RTL1090 and Virtual Radar Server'
 media_order: 'spider antenna schematic.jpeg,My Spider Antenna.jpg,SDR Waterfall.png,Map.PNG,Server.PNG,1090.PNG'
 ---

+## Receiving ADS-B Signals Using RTL1090 and Virtual Radar Server on Windows 10

 **ADS-B** stands for Automatic Dependent Surveillance–Broadcast and is transmitted by planes equipped with ADS-B-Out.
 The signal is broadcast on 1090MHz and includes the aircraft's GPS and avionics systems:
 - Plane's position